What is Mind Riot?

 Win scholarships and startup resources to further develop your product or idea!

 Attention High School Educators and Program Coordinators!
-Our Mind Riot team is now booking classroom visits throughout summer and beginning of the school year.
+Our Mind Riot team is now booking classroom Zoom conversations throughout summer and beginning of the school year.
 Visits include a Mind Riot presentation and Q&A for your students.
-Fill out a visit request form today!
+Fill out a Zoom request form today!

 What our alumni say about Mind Riot